(~2700 words / 11-minute read)

 -

 Ayn Rand is the source of the ideas from the preceding section to this point.
-See Capitalism: the Unknown Ideal. ↩
+See especially Capitalism: the Unknown Ideal. ↩

 -